Json2003/trading-bot/docs/plan_review.md

 ## Executive summary

 The plan aims to launch a compliant, fiat‑redeemable, multi‑currency‑referenced stablecoin (WCOIN) with an SG issuer, consumer app (Vibracoin), and merchant rails (Vibra Payments).
 It is comprehensive across legal, regulatory, product/tech, and GTM.
-For this repository (trading-bot), the most relevant, near-term deliverables are: a management workspace (/manage), a reliable job runner and metrics, ingestion for FX/oracle data, and a PoR hash pipeline.
+For this repository (Splitstar Operations Console), the most relevant, near-term deliverables are: a management workspace (/manage), a reliable job runner and metrics, ingestion for FX/oracle data, and a PoR hash pipeline.
 Smart contracts, licensing, banking, and MAS workstreams will live outside this repo.

 Top recommendations: